ankushmehta123/calls_volume_prediction/README.md

 <h2>Notebook</h2>
 <ul>
     <li><strong>main.ipynb</strong>: The primary Jupyter notebook that contains the implementation of the forecasting models.
-It includes code for data preprocessing, model training, evaluation, and visualization of results.</li>
+It includes code for data preprocessing, model training and evaluation.</li>
 </ul>

 <h2>Final Results</h2>